 Homeowners of America Insurance Company (HOAIC) is an affordable home insurance company with limited availability, good endorsement options and restricted discounts.
-However, if you’re only interested in finding a lower-priced insurance company and you live in Texas, Arizona, South Carolina, North Carolina, Georgia, Illinois or Virginia, then HOAIC can be a decent option for you.
+HOAIC may be a decent choice if you’re only interested in finding the cheapest rates and you live in one of the 20 states where it operates.

-Homeowners of America: A young company offering competitive rates
+Homeowners of America: A young company offering affordable rates

 Homeowners of America Insurance Company’s best feature is its competitive pricing across a wide set of coverage limits.
-For those who live in one of the company’s coverage states — Texas, Arizona, South Carolina, North Carolina, Georgia, Illinois or Virginia — it should be one of the cheaper insurance companies in the area.
-Below, we compare annual home insurance rates between HOAIC and the average of three competitors: State Farm, Allstate and Texas Farm Bureau.
+For those who live in one of the company’s covered states, HOAIC should be one of the cheaper insurance companies in the area.
+Compare annual home insurance rates between HOAIC and the average of three competitors: State Farm, Allstate and Texas Farm Bureau.

 Home insurance is meant to protect you from losses and damages to your home, which is likely the largest purchase you’ll ever make.
 HOAIC was founded in 2005, meaning that it is a relatively new company.
 To put its age into perspective, both Farmers and State Farm are more than 100 years old.

 Since policyholders complain about claims and suddenly canceled policies, the company’s reliability comes into question — which may not necessarily be due to its age.
 However, its relative youth combined with concerning customer reviews make it difficult to recommend the company to most people.

 Consumers who prefer to work online should be aware that Homeowners of America Insurance Company doesn’t provide direct quotes to customers.
 But, if you prefer to work with an in-person agent, you can contact HOAIC directly to be referred to an independent agent in your area.